cperryk/intQuiz/README.md

 - **exclusionary_choices**: Boolean.
 Setting to true makes each question's answer disable the corresponding choice in subsequent chances.
 Only works when the .choices variable is set so that choices are consistent across questions.
 - **attribution**: Adds text to the attribution.
 Useful if you must give image credits to images that appear in the choices containers.
 - **teaser**: String.
 A blurb that appears at the end to tease to another article.
+- **matcher**: Object.
+If this is set, this is a Matching Quiz, in which the user answers questions that matches him or her to one of a predetermined set of results.
+This object contains information specific to the matchmaking logic of the quiz.
+See *Matcher* below.
+- **autoadvance**: Boolean.
+If true, the quiz will automatically advance to the next question after the user answers.
+Default is false.

 <h3>Question</h3>
 - **content**: String.
 Text representing the question.
 May contain HTML.